ScienceComputing/NGSOmics_Programming/HighLevelIdea_MultiOmics.md

 The [study](https://journals.lww.com/jasn/fulltext/2020/09000/harnessing_expressed_single_nucleotide_variation.12.aspx) involved single-cell immune profiling to examine the transcriptomes of over 5000 macrophages and 3600 lymphocytes.
 The authors observed that macrophages and T-cells originating from recipients exhibited **unique proinflammatory gene expression patterns**.
 Notably, donor-derived cells were found to persist for years post-transplant.
 Insights gained from this research could pave the way for more precisely tailored immunosuppressive medications, enhancing organ transplant outcomes.

 # DNA + epigenetics
+Most human genetic variations identified in GWAS are located in the genome's noncoding regions, such as introns, promoters, and enhancers.
+To understand the function of these variants, comprehensive epigenetic profiling is key to reveal gene regulation patterns.
+Next-Generation Sequencing (NGS)-based epigenetic methods, including chromatin immunoprecipitation (ChIP-Seq), assay for transposase-accessible chromatin (ATAC-Seq), and chromosome conformation capture techniques like Capture C and HiC, are instrumental in this process.
+Additionally, conserved DNA methylation patterns may serve as a novel category of biomarkers.
+Integrating methylation or other epigenetic data with genetic information through multiomic approaches allows for the exploration of complex pathways and disease mechanisms by linking various functional layers.

 # Epigenetics + RNA